Fladderman/distributed-systems-dragon-arena/DragonArena/unified_impl_v1/README.md

   - Every n ticks, servers hash their game state, and exchange this hash with each other.
 If hashes differ, there is an inconsistency.
 The owner of the largest hash will be considered the owner of the consistent game state.
-    Servers that identify that another server has a larger state-hash will request the game state of that server.
+    Servers that identify that another server is behind in ticks, or has a smaller hash, will push a game state update to that server.
+That server will assess incoming updates to see if it can benefit from them (in much the same way).
   - If hashes collide (which is highly unlikely), it is not a big issue.
+    In subsequent rounds of n ticks, the hashes are unlikely to collide.
-    Most likely the inconsistency will be detected in another n ticks.
+    Eventually the inconsistency will be detected.
+If n is chosen small enough, this is not a problem.
 This protocol will also correct many edge cases that have not been found in the analysis.